 These plugins could, for example, change work-flows, add features, analyse certain data sets (e.g. to build a good recommendation engine) or build bridges to other applications.

-Letting people participate in the growth of an endeavour, especially early believers is important and fair.
+Letting people participate in the growth of an endeavour, especially early believers is important and fair, and growth incentives are not necessarily a bad thing.

 However, classical, equity-based investments are not an option for us.
 Ethically and practically.